Purple Loosestrife

 - Honey produced from loosestrife-feeding bees is of low quality.

-What to do if you spot it: You can report any Purple Loosestrife sighting by clicking here.
+What to do if you spot it: You can report any Purple Loosestrife sighting by visiting our reporting page.

 The best approach to controlling the spread of Purple Loosestrife is PREVENTION.